SeamusXcede/test-scenarios/README.md

 `scenarios(testScenarios, testsFn)`

- - `testScenarios`: `any` contains the test data for every scenario
+- `testScenarios`: `any` contains the test data for every scenario.
- - `testsFn`: `Function` the tests to run each time with different data, it can contain a whole `describe` or multiple `it`/`test`.
-The function will receive the test data and the test index
+- `testsFn`: `Function` the tests to run each time with different data, it can contain a whole `describe` block or multiple `it`/`test`.
+The function will be invoked with the data for the scenario and the test index.

 ### Note for Jest users

 You can achieve the same result as the above by using the following syntax:

 ```js